 Following the procedure, pulmonary blood flow is completely passive and dependent on pressure gradients, resulting in complex postoperative cardiopulmonary interactions.

-The model is provided in .stl, and .obj file formats.
+The model is provided in stl, and obj file formats.

-Additional supports are needed for printing.
+Additional supports are needed to print the various components.